 This bill introduces automatic discharge periods for undischarged mortgages, establishing specific timelines based on whether the mortgage's term or maturity date is stated.
-Effective January 1, 2028, undischarged mortgages without a stated term or maturity date will be deemed discharged 35 years after their recording date, unless an extension or acknowledgment of satisfaction is recorded within that period.
+Starting January 1, 2028, undischarged mortgages without a stated term or maturity date will be deemed discharged 35 years after their recording date, unless an extension or acknowledgment of satisfaction is recorded within that period.
 Conversely, mortgages with a stated term or maturity date will be discharged 5 years after that date, again unless an extension or acknowledgment is recorded beforehand.
-All such documents must be executed by the relevant parties and recorded in the appropriate registry of deeds.
+Additionally, any extensions or acknowledgments must be executed by the relevant parties and recorded in the county's registry of deeds.

-Additionally, the bill repeals RSA 479:29, which previously outlined exceptions to the limitations on undischarged mortgages.
-The new provisions aim to streamline the process of discharging mortgages and clarify the responsibilities of mortgagors and mortgagees.
-The act will take effect 60 days after its passage, ensuring that the new rules are in place for future mortgage transactions.
+The bill also repeals RSA 479:29, which contained exceptions to the limitations on undischarged mortgages, thereby streamlining the process.
+The new provisions aim to clarify the status of undischarged mortgages and ensure that they are treated as discharged after the specified timeframes, thus reducing potential legal ambiguities.
+The act is set to take effect 60 days after its passage, on September 5, 2025.

 Statutes affected: